nikogura/nikogura.com/NikOguraResume.md

 When I figure out how to get it to actually *write* it's own new features and fix it's own bugs, I'll have invented SkyNet.

-## Made Apple Pay's Test-Driven Cloud-Based CI/CD Pipeline
+## Built Apple Pay's Test-Driven Cloud-Based CI/CD Pipeline
 Apple Pay and the systems behind activation of every Apple device in the world used it.

 It worked pretty well, here and abroad.
 I don't know how much of it they're still using.